 Summarizing the work that needs to be done for transitioning the Primary Auto Attendant to MS Teams:

-• Setup New Teams Auto Attendants in Cloud (MS Teams)
+- Setup New Microsoft Teams Auto attendants in Cloud (MS Teams)

 This is where you can get help to create an Auto Attendant in MS Teams for this scenario.